amyylin1/Amazon_Vine_Analysis/README.md

 ### Summary
 There is no positivity bias for reviews in the Vine program.
 Only 0.72% of 5-star reviews was Vine reviews, and 99.29% of 5-star reviews was non-Vine reviews.
 People who give good reviews truly liked their purchase.

+Additional analysis:  The low percentage of 5-star Vine reviews could be due to the low percentage of Vine users.
+Instead of calculating how many 5-star reviews were Vine or not, it is better to calculate how many Vine reviews were 5-star or not.